 I’ve been there.
 Thinking that senior year of high school was my last chance to impart all my parenting wisdom to my child.
 Dreaming that my daughter and I would sharing memorable “last” experiences together.
-No surprise—my expectations were so far off the mark.
+No surprise — my daughter was not in agreement.
+My expectations were entirely far off the mark.

 If you’ve got a high school senior, then you may be wondering what you can do to help your teenager transition from high school senior to college freshman (or whatever else your teenager might be doing).
 We asked some of our favorite experts for their advice about senior year.
 Here’s what they told us.